Ben-G/Website/content/post/25-Bridging-Existentials-Generics-Swift-2.md

 let instances: [PersistedType] = [Cat(), Dog(), Cow()]
 {{< /highlight >}}

-How can we implement a loop that iterates over all elements in `objectTypes` and stores them in the generic DAO that has the matching type parameter for the object we want to store?
+How can we implement a loop that iterates over all elements in `instances` and stores them in the generic DAO that has the matching type parameter for the object we want to store?
 Ideally we would something like the following (which is syntactically invalid in Swift 2):

 {{< highlight swift >}}